Sheila Grieve, Chair

 Sheila Grieve enjoyed working as a front-line educator, floor supervisor and centre director for almost twenty years (1987-2006).
 In that time she gained experience in a wide variety of ECEC settings including multi-age care, nursery, school age care, head start and at a “paivakoti” in Finland.
 She has been able to apply that experience as a post secondary instructor since 2006.
 Sheila’s research involves a combination of child development and ethnobotany.
 She has partnered with early childhood care and education settings adding culturally relevant plants to the outdoor classroom of each setting.
 Sheila is passionate about working with students and community members to enrich the field of Early Childhood Education and Care, with a particular focus on nature interactions.

-Leif Rasmussen, Professor
+Leif Rasmussen, Professor (on leave)